Introduction

 A complete contact object with all properties should be provided by the calling

-application when using endpoints /addcontact
+application when using endpoints /addcontact and /updatecontact.
+It is not

 possible to update only specific parts of a contact, for example one of the